Skip to main content

 • If the same item is included in both additions and removals, Weaviate returns an error.

-As of v1.18, stopwords are indexed, but are skipped in BM25.
-Meaning, stopwords are included in the inverted index, but when the BM25 algorithm is applied, they are not considered for relevance ranking.
+As of v1.18, stopwords are indexed.
+Thus stopwords are included in the inverted index, but not in the tokenized query.
+As a result, when the BM25 algorithm is applied, stopwords are ignored in the input for relevance ranking but will affect the score.

 Stopwords can now be configured at runtime.
 You can use the RESTful API to update the list of stopwords after your data has been indexed.